Based on the nature of their job, contact center agents are expected to have excellent communication skills. Additionally, agents are expected to be:

 Not every agent needs extensive training in the same areas.
 While one rep needs guidance on staying on script, another may need help reducing call handling times.
 Real-time speech analytics only trains agents on what — as determined by the analytics system — needs improving.

 In comparison, call center coaches tend to educate employees en masse with a standard processes guide and training exercises.
-While doing so is still beneficial, it doesn’t have as much of an impact on trainees as personalized training experiences do.
+While doing so is still beneficial, it doesn’t have as much of an impact on trainees as personalized training experiences can with speech analytics.

 Last but certainly not least, speech analytics helps promote self-efficiency in the workplace.
 When call center representatives can go to work knowing they’ll receive help on-demand rather than having to wait, it can encourage them to go above and beyond in return.

 Self-reliant training also helps hold reps accountable for the level of customer service they provide.
-Notifying agents in real-time of what they need to improve on eliminates the excuse of not knowing what to do if a job is done poorly.
+Notifying agents in real-time of what they need to improve on eliminates the excuse of not knowing what to do if a job is done poorly and improves operational efficiency.

 How To Use Speech Analytics for Real-time Coaching